brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 31 bht.md

 # Ephesians 5:31 Commentary Help Text

 ## BHT:
-The spiritual marriage between Christ and the Church mirrors the union of Adam and Eve.
-Christ, as the archetype and head of the Church, shares His substance with believers, forming one body.
-This spiritual bond signifies a deep connection and loyalty.
-The institution of marriage serves as a symbolic representation of this divine union, emphasizing the profound attachment between Christ and His people.
-It is important to note that the comparison made in this context should be understood solely within the teachings of the New Testament.
-This perspective on marriage promotes love, unity, and the sacredness of the marital relationship.
+Because of the intimate union between Christ and the Church, the spiritual marriage is established.
+Just as Eve was formed from Adam, the Church is formed from Christ.
+Although the natural marriage between a man and a woman is referenced here, the true focus is on the spiritual marriage symbolized by it.
+Christ is the perfect example for the Church, serving as both the pattern by whom she is formed and her Head, just as a husband is to his wife.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: